 Use a handheld olive pitter if you have one; it’s the finest choice.
-While removing the pits, it can save you time and ensure that the olives are in good shape with the least amount of damage to the olives.
+Removing the pits can save you time and ensure that the olives are in good shape with the least amount of damage to the olives.

 At the end of the olive pitter, put the olive safely within the tiny bowl.
 At the opposite end, squeeze the handles.
 This makes a little hole in the olive’s tip.
 Squeeze the handles repeatedly until the pit is ejected from the punched hole and falls to the bowl’s base.
 When you release the handle, the pit will fall out, and you may remove it after dropping the loose fruit into a different bowl.

-But if you find pitting with a hand pitter too difficult or time-consuming, you can try Kitalma Cherry & Olive Pitter Tool (check the price on Amazon now).
+But if you find pitting with a hand pitter too difficult or time-consuming, you can try the Kitalma Cherry & Olive Pitter Tool .
 This olive pitting machine can pit seven olives at once, which can be time-saving.
 Additionally, this device keeps your kitchen tidy and clear of clutter.
 If you have a frequent need to pit olives fast, think about using this olive-pitting machine.